MichaelXavier/cron/README.md

 people are used to.

 `System.Cron` is where all the interesting datatypes live.
-You will also find `scheduleMatches`, which you can use to compare a time against a cronSchedule to see if an action needs to be performed.
+You will also find `scheduleMatches`, which you can use to compare a time against a `CronSchedule` to see if an action needs to be performed.
 System.Cron.Parser is where you will find the parsers `cronSchedule`, `crontabEntry` and `cronTab`.
 To parse individual schedules up to full crontab files.